AbhilashG97/Watermelon-Pie/README.md

 <p align="center"><img src ="https://github.com/AbhilashG97/WatermelonPie/blob/master/images/WatermelonPie.png" /></p>

-A delicious repository that contains notes and sample programs on Dart.
+A delicious repository that contains notes and sample programs on ```Dart```.

+:exclamation: :warning: :exclamation:

+All information present in this repository is taken from the official [Dart Documentation](https://www.dartlang.org/guides/language/language-tour), various StackOverflow posts and blogs on ```Dart``` language.